wendellpiez/XMLLunchbox/README.md

 ### Access the unix command line

 In a differet terminal window, also inside your _docker-basex_ directory, run `docker exec -it boxer bash`.
 You will be deposited at a regular unix command prompt inside your _boxer_ container.
 Your userid is “basex”, you are located at _/srv_, and your BaseX resouces are at _/srv/basex_.
-From the BaseX resources listed in the [full distribution](http://docs.basex.org/wiki/Startup#Full_Distributions), you have the _data_, _lib_, _repo_, and _webapp_ subdirectories.
+From among the BaseX resources listed in the [full distribution](http://docs.basex.org/wiki/Startup#Full_Distributions), you have the _data_, _lib_, _repo_, and _webapp_ subdirectories.

 _saxon9he.jar_ is located at _/srv/basex/lib/custom/saxon9he.jar_.
 You can access it from the command line with `java -jar /srv/basex/lib/custom/saxon9he.jar`.